maryamseraj/MiniGames/README.md

 # MiniGames

-This is a C# project in which the user can select one of three games - two number guessing games and a fortune teller.
+This is a C# project in which the user can play a selection of three mini games - two number guessing games and a fortune teller.